mirror/dd-wrt/src/router/python/Doc/library/re.rst

    Return an :term:`iterator` yielding :ref:`match objects <match-objects>` over all non-overlapping matches for the RE *pattern* in *string*.
 The *string* is scanned left-to-right, and matches are returned in the order found.
 Empty matches are included in the result.

-See also the note about :func:`findall`.
+   .. versionchanged:: 3.7
+      Non-empty matches can now start just after a previous empty match.

 .. function:: sub(pattern, repl, string, count=0, flags=0)